-If you’re going to ski, you’ll need equipment and gear.
+If you’re going to ski or board, you’ll need equipment and gear.
+The great news is, most of the gear needed can be rented.
 Below is some information on the basic equipment you will need.
 Also make sure you check out the dressing properly page for how to dress for a day on the slopes.

 Buying vs. Renting